modyo/modyo-docs/docs/brand/colors.md

 ## Incorrect use of color

-Given the aforementioned, it is important to understand that the use of color for us is relevant that it is respected.
-Especially in the texts and backgrounds.
+Given the aforementioned, it is important to understand that it is critical for us that the correct use of color is respected.
+Especially in texts and backgrounds.
 For that, here are some examples of how color should not be used in written pieces.

 <table>
 <tr>